tfa-java-web/tfa-app/README.md

       mvn install -P embed

 Configuration : see /etc

-   Login for tickets application : admin/admin  ou guest/guest
+Login for the tickets application : admin/admin  or  guest/guest